cameron-simpson/css/doc/pypa-the-missing-outline.md

 - download one of the package artifacts from the package distribution service

-- install it in their Python installation, usually in its "site-packages" directory;
+- install it in their Python installation, usually in its `site-packages` directory;
   this install step may involve a build/compile step which, if needed, must be described by the package metadata

 These 2 steps are typically performed by a tool like [pip](https://pip.pypa.io/en/stable/).